sashko/user-identification-service/CONTRIBUTING.md

 We aim to follow the [GNOME guidelines](https://wiki.gnome.org/Git/CommitMessages) for commit messages.

-The Pelagicore Template D-Bus Service is open source software, see the LICENSE file to understand what license we use and what this means.
+The Pelagicore User Identification D-Bus Service is open source software, see the LICENSE file to understand what license we use and what this means.